 The amount of magnesium a person should take would generally depend on the gender of the person.
-The office of dietary supplements, the national institute of health, has suggested the level of magnesium to be taken by the two genders.
+The office of dietary supplements, the national institute of health, has suggested the level of magnesium be taken by the two genders.

 Men should generally take about 400-420mg of magnesium daily.
 While healthy adult ladies should take 310-320mg of magnesium daily.
-For pregnant ladies, the recommendation is higher than for those who aren’t pregnant.
+For pregnant ladies, the recommendation is higher than those who aren’t pregnant.

 If what you’re taking is a magnesium supplement, then the required dose is 350.
 The reason why you should consume a lower amount of magnesium when taking a magnesium supplements is that they are more concentrated than those found in foods.